mk-fg/fgtk/README.rst

 mail/wall (optional fallbacks) and/or runs whatever commands (use e.g. "zenity" to create modal windows or "wall" for terminal broadcasts).

-For persistent notifications (between reboots and such), there's an --at option to use at(1p) daemon.
+Can keep track of pending alarms if -p/--pid-file option is used (see also -l/-list and -k/--kill opts), for persistent notifications (between reboots and such), there's an --at option to use at(1p) daemon.

 Python-3, needs python-gobject ("gi" module) for desktop notifications.